matiaslaferraro/Nodejs-Example/README.md

 # NodeExample
-This is a simple NodeJs proyect example.
+This is a simple NodeJs proyect example using:
+  -Bootstrap 4.
+  -jQuery.
+  -Css 3.